 OTA is based on client/server architecture where at one end there is an operator back-end system (customer care, billing system, application server ... ), and at the other end, there is a SIM card.

-The operator's back-end system sends service requests to an OTA Gateway (or OTA Platform) which transforms the requests into Short Messages and forwards them onto a Short Message Service Centre (SMSC) which transmits them to one or several SIM cards in the field.
+The operator's back-end system sends service requests to an OTA Gateway (or OTA Platform), which transforms the requests into Short Messages and forwards them onto a Short Message Service Centre (SMSC), transmitting them to one or several SIM cards in the field.

-The end-user can receive individual messages from the operator, download or activate new services on his telephone, and much more..., without having to return to a retail outlet.
+The end-user can receive individual messages from the operator, download or activate new services on their telephone, and much more... without having to return to a retail outlet.

 The OTA architecture: 6 components

 To implement OTA technology, the following components are needed:

 - An OTA Gateway to process the requests in an understandable format to the SIM card